 Nathan Wirth, a native San Franciscan, is a self taught photographer who uses a variety of techniques— including long exposure and intentional camera movement— to express his unending wonder of the fundamental fact of existence.
 Wirth, who earned both his Bachelor of Arts and Master of Arts in English Literature from San Francisco State University, brings a deep appreciation of poetry to his explorations of place (especially the sea).

-We are priviledged to feature a interview with this master of photography, among some of his greatest pictures.
+We are privileged to feature a interview with this master of photography, among some of his greatest pictures.
 Be free to check them out below.

 Tell us about something about Nathan Wirth Photography?

 I am simply a person who loves photography (both creating my own work and enjoying the work of others).